-Simon Has written six collections of poetry:
+Simon has written six collections of poetry:

 Enjoy the dance